Abbiechebet/Abbiechebet/README.md

 <h1 align="center">Hello 👋, I'm Abigael Chebet</h1>
-<h3 align="center">I'm a Software Engineer who is currently open to work as a Backend developer, either in -person or remotely.
-I have experience in designing and implementing RESTful APIs, working with database, and ensuring the performance and reliability of server side applications.
-I'm passionate about building innovative and impactful solutions that solve real-world problems, sharing knowledge and others</h3>
+<h3 align="center">I am a Software Engineer actively seeking new opportunities as a Backend Developer, available for in-person or remote work.
+I have extensive experience in designing and implementing RESTful APIs, working with databases, and ensuring the performance and reliability of server-side applications.
+I am proficient in Node.js and the Spring Boot framework.
+Passionate about building innovative and impactful solutions that solve real-world problems, I also enjoy sharing knowledge and collaborating with others.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=abbiechebet&label=Profile%20views&color=0e75b6&style=flat" alt="abbiechebet" /> </p>

-- 🌱 I’m currently learning **more JavaScript Frameworks**
+- 🌱 I’m currently focusing on more **Java projects**.

 - 📫 How to reach me **abigaelchebet85@gmail.com**

-- ⚡ Fun fact **The best thing about a boolean is even if you are wrong, you are only off by a bit.**
+- ⚡ Fun fact **I’m a code enthusiast who believes that debugging is like being the detective in a crime movie where you are also the murderer.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">